 }

-Standard CloudTrail captures management-plane events (who created the agent, who updated the guardrail) but does not capture data-plane events (each InvokeModel call) unless explicitly enabled.
+Standard CloudTrail captures management-plane events — who created the agent, who updated the guardrail — but does not capture data-plane events such as each InvokeModel call unless explicitly enabled.
 For Bedrock workloads, data events are what makes invocation-level audit possible.
+Without them, you have a video camera that only records arrivals at reception, never anything inside the building.

 Enable CloudTrail data events for Bedrock: